What is an inbound campaign?

 If you already published a landing page without a campaign, no worries.
 You can also associate any existing Landing Pages, Emails, CTAs, etc you have from the Campaigns tool.
 You can do this by clicking on Associate, checking/unchecking the box next to the content you want to associate, then clicking the blue button to Save.

-You can view and compare even more data from your campaigns in the campaigns analytics tool now available in beta for all Marketing Basic, Professional, and Enterprise customers.
+You can view and compare even more data from your campaigns in the campaigns analytics tool (Marketing Hub Basic, Professional, and Enterprise only).